Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Staffordshire and are not the council.
 About us

 Analysis of Child Death Overview Panel (CDOP) reports identified modifiable factors contributing to infant deaths.
-While smoking in pregnancy remains a concern, high maternal Body Mass Index (BMI) was found to be a factor in more cases than smoking.
-Other identified modifiable factors included unsafe sleeping environments, maternal substance misuse, and maternal alcohol use.
+While smoking in pregnancy remains a concern, high maternal Body Mass Index (BMI) was found to be a factor in more cases (10 deaths) than smoking in pregnancy (8 deaths).
+Other identified modifiable factors included unsafe sleeping environments (1 death), maternal substance misuse (3 deaths), and maternal alcohol use (2 deaths).

-Despite positive progress in reducing smoking rates at the time of delivery to national averages, concerns remain in specific areas like Cannock Chase.
-Breastfeeding initiation rates in Staffordshire are also lower than national and West Midlands averages, an area identified for attention.
+Progress has been made in reducing smoking at the time of delivery, with rates now similar to the national picture, although concerns remain in areas like Cannock Chase.
+Breastfeeding initiation rates in Staffordshire are lower than national and West Midlands averages, an area identified for attention.

 A multi-agency programme, co-chaired by Stoke City Council and the Integrated Care Board (ICB), is underway to address infant mortality.
 This programme has five workstreams: preconception, antenatal, and interpregnancy health; data and intelligence; neonatal and maternity care; communication and engagement; and inequalities and wider determinants.
-A key development is an imminent data sharing agreement to facilitate deeper analysis of causes and trends.
+A significant development is an impending data sharing agreement to allow for deeper analysis of causes and trends.
+Work is also being done with the voluntary and community sector to engage with at-risk communities and understand local drivers of behaviour.
+Existing programmes like Better Health Staffordshire and Everyone Health are being leveraged, with a funding bid submitted for an obesity pathway innovation programme.

 Staffordshire Health and Wellbeing Board Review: Outputs and Recommendations

-Further recommendations from the first stage included exploring methods to better include the voice of the community in decision-making, ensuring evidence-based decisions are made using intelligence, and embedding the health and well-being strategy across the board's membership.
-The Joint Strategic Needs Assessment (JSNA) was identified as a central repository for intelligence to support evidence-based decision-making.
+Further recommendations from the first stage included exploring methods to better include the voice of the community in decision-making, ensuring evidence-based decisions are made using intelligence, and embedding the health and wellbeing strategy across the board's membership.
+The Joint Strategic Needs Assessment (JSNA) has been updated to serve as a central repository of intelligence.

-Additional recommendations from the second stage focused on improving alignment and avoiding duplication between Staffordshire and Stoke-on-Trent boards, reviewing the balance of leadership between the council and the NHS, and shortening board agendas.
-The appointment of Dr Rachel Gallyot, Interim Chief Medical Officer for the ICB, as co-chair was noted as a step towards balancing leadership.
-The development of a coalition of the willing
+Additional recommendations from the second stage focused on improving alignment between Staffordshire and Stoke-on-Trent boards, reviewing the balance of leadership between the council and the ICB, and shortening board agendas.
+Dr Rachel Gallyot, Interim Chief Medical Officer for the ICB, has been appointed as co-chair, alongside Councillor Martin Rogerson.
+The board aims to develop a coalition of the willing

-and more collaborative working was also recommended, leading to an expanded membership for informal board meetings.
+and seek more collaborative opportunities, with expanded membership for informal board meetings.

-The review also recommended developing neighbourhood-level collaborations, with the neighbourhood health strategy proposed as a focus for the board.
-The importance of involving school and education leaders was highlighted, along with encouraging meaningful engagement from members of the public, including those with lived experience.
+The review also highlighted the need to develop neighbourhood-level collaborations, with the neighbourhood health strategy proposed as a focus.
+The importance of involving school and education leaders was also noted, along with the need to ensure meaningful engagement with members of the public, including those with lived experience.

-A consensus was reached that neighbourhood health should be a topic of focus, and that more dynamic and collaborative discussions could be achieved through workshop-style meetings.
-This could involve a smaller formal board to discharge statutory responsibilities, alongside informal meetings with a wider membership for discussion on key topics.
+A consensus was reached that neighbourhood health is a key topic for focus, and that more dynamic and collaborative discussions are needed through workshop-style meetings.
+This could be achieved through a smaller, formal board to discharge statutory responsibilities, with informal meetings involving a wider membership for discussion on key topics.

-The main changes to the terms of reference include the appointment of a non-executive or clinical lead from the ICB as co-chair and the establishment of a small formal board comprising statutory members that meets in public, alongside a larger informal board with wider membership that meets in private.
-The forward plan, which reflects the review's recommendations and the consensus from a final workshop, was also agreed.
+The main changes to the terms of reference include the appointment of a non-executive or clinical lead from the ICB as co-chair and the establishment of a small formal board comprising statutory members that meets in public, alongside a larger informal board with wider membership that meets in private for discussion.
+The forward plan, which reflects the review's recommendations and the consensus from a final workshop, was also presented.

-The meeting concluded with items for information, including the Director of Public Health Annual Report 2026 and the Health and Well-being Board Strategy and Quarterly Data Update.
-The next meeting is scheduled for 30 June.
+The following items were noted for information: the Director of Public Health Annual Report 2026 and the Health and Wellbeing Board Strategy - Quarterly Data Update.

 Attendees